List of In Another World with My Smartphone characters: Regulus Empire

 The prince of the Regulus Empire, Zephyrus's son, and Lucia's brother.
 He attempted to escape the palace during the coup by disguising himself as a knight.
 Unfortunately, the knights were among the people being targeted by the military.
 But luckily, Lux was given a heads start when Touya saved him before the confrontation with General Bazoar.
-He has multiple concubines, but required a special medicine requested by his father, from Touya, to get one of them pregnant.
+He has multiple concubines, but he had difficulty fathering children with his royal harem.
+So he required a special medicine requested by his father, from Touya, to get each of them pregnant.